2.6 Provide for users with multiple impairments

 Make modes of use complementary

 Where alternative or enhanced input and output modes are provided, such as large text, graphical buttons, large buttons, audio output and tactile indicators, ensure that users can use them together.
 For example, instead of providing a choice between one user interface with large text and large buttons and another with spoken text and an spoken prompts, allow the user to choose any combination of these helpful features.
 The choice could be made by the user selecting from a number of displayed options.
-Alternatively, information required for the terminal to select options automatically could be encoded on a user's smart card at their request.
+Alternatively, information required for the device to select options automatically could be encoded on a user's smart card or SIM card at their request.

 How you could check for this: